Nothing Really Matters: Chart performance

 In the United States, "Nothing Really Matters" debuted at number 99 on the Billboard Hot 100, making it her lowest entry on the chart.
 It reached a peak of number 93 the following week, and was present for two weeks overall.
-"Nothing Really Matters" topped the Dance Club Songs chart and stayed there for two weeks, whilst peaking at number 25 on the Pop Songs chart.
+"Nothing Really Matters" topped the Dance Club Play chart and stayed there for two weeks, whilst peaking at number 25 on the Mainstream Top 40 chart.
 Jose F. Promis from AllMusic believed the single's lack of charting success in North America was due "to the terrible timing of the single's release, which was much after radio and club airplay had peaked."
 Many fans in North America blamed Warner Bros.
 Records' marketing strategy for the song's poor charting.
 "Nothing Really Matters" was also the first time since 1994's Bedtime Stories that Madonna charted four singles from her album on the Hot 100.
-In Canada, the song reached a peak of number seven on the RPM Singles Chart.
+In Canada, the song reached a peak of number seven on the RPM 100 Hit Tracks chart.

 In the United Kingdom, "Nothing Really Matters" entered the UK Singles Chart at number seven on March 13, 1999.
 It was later certified Silver by the British Phonographic Industry (BPI) for shipments of 200,000 units.
 According to Official Charts Company, the song has sold 128,137 copies as of August 2008.
 In Belgium's Flanders region, the song debuted and peaked at number 43 on March 13, 1999, while in the Wallonia region it had a similar performance, spending a sole week on the chart.
 In the Netherlands, the song debuted at number 73 on the Single Top 100 chart, and reached a peak of 34 on March 13, 1999.
 The recording peaked at number 38 in Germany, spending a total of nine weeks on the chart.
 In Finland, the song debuted at number six on the Finnish Singles Chart, and spent two weeks overall.
 In Spain, it was number one on the Spanish Singles Chart and stayed there for three consecutive weeks.

 In Australia, "Nothing Really Matters" debuted on the ARIA Singles Chart at its peak of number 15 on March 4, 1999.
 The next week, it descended to number 22, and continued down to its final appearance at number 49, being present for a total of six weeks on the chart.
-In New Zealand, the song debuted at number seven on the New Zealand Singles Chart on April 11, 1999.
+In New Zealand, the song debuted at number seven on the RIANZ Singles Chart on April 11, 1999.
 It stayed there for two weeks, until descending to number 45.
 It rose to number 26 on its final peaking week, and was present for a total of nine weeks on the chart.